laboettcher/Express-Note-Taker/README.md

 ## Usage

-After installation, click the "Get Started" button and start writing and saving notes!
+Click the "Get Started" button and start writing and saving notes!

 ## Mock-Up